m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-1.md

 Every node has a 0 or 1 pointer.
 Starting with the root, pointer 0 points to a subtrie for all prefixes that start with 0, and similarly pointer 1 points to a subtrie for all prefixes that start with 1.
 Moving forward in a similar manner, we construct more subtries by allocating the remaining bits of the prefix.

 When we are doing prefix matching we follow the path from the root node down to the trie.
-Let’s take an example from the above table and see how we can do prefix matching in the unibit trie.
+Let's take an example from the above table and see how we can do prefix matching in the unibit trie.

 For example: